ziraffi/quad/README.md

 npm run build: Builds the app for production npm run lint: Lints the project files npm run preview: Previews the built app

+If you Wanna Look at Live
+Click here: quad-weld.vercel.app